 Just because you can save money in all these ways doesn't mean that you should.

-Disneyland is a big trip, and it’s worth doing right.
+Disneyland is worth doing right.
 Upgrades like Park Hopper, MaxPass, Character Dining, a princess makeover or staying at a Disneyland hotel can really make your trip memorable, and are worth every penny for some families.
-I’m hoping that by saving money in other areas, you’ll have more for the extras that are most worthwhile for your family.
+I'm hoping that by saving money in other areas, you'll have more for the extras that are most worthwhile for your family.

 Here are my tips for doing Disneyland on a budget.

-Book with Get Away Today – I’m usually a DIY travel planner, but for Disneyland I always book my hotel and tickets through Get Away Today.
+Book with Get Away Today – I'm usually a DIY travel planner, but for Disneyland I always book my hotel and tickets through Get Away Today.
 They offer a low price guarantee and great customer service.
-Save an extra $10 when you use my exclusive coupon code Tips10Trips at www.getawaytoday.com.
+Save an extra $10 on your vacation package when you use my exclusive coupon code Tips10Trips at www.getawaytoday.com.

 Buy tickets in advance – You won't ever find deep discounts on Disneyland tickets, but you can save a few dollars and time in line when you buy your tickets before your trip from Get Away Today or another authorized seller.